Lauraems1/eyesmovement.github.io/README.md

 # Eyesmovement
-## Exercise: In this exercise, two eyes can be animated moving the mouse around them.
+## Exercise: It allows to perform an interactive activity, as two eyes shown in a website can be animated moving the mouse around them.
 <img src= "oneeye.png" width='300'/>